 - You may not be targeting the right audience which in turn may make receivers mark you as spam.
 You need to get the right kind of audience who will want to receive emails from you and who will engage with them!

 - You don’t have permission to send them emails i.e., maybe you added email addresses from business cards you collected at a conference or you got the database from a collaboration.
 To resolve this, the first email you send to them should be, 1- personalized and not a template, and 2- It should ask the receiver whether they want to keep receiving emails from you.

 - One other thing that could make your emails end up in promotions or spam is low engagement rates.
 You need to figure out a way to increase your engagement rate to avoid being flagged as spam.

 Now that you know why your emails are not reaching the audience, here are some of the best practices to land your emails in the primary inbox:

-- First and most importantly, at the time of signup, ask your subscribers for their permission to send them emails and tell them to add you in their address books.
-Make sure all your recipients have actually opted-in to receiving your emails.
+- First and most importantly, at the time of signup, ask your subscribers for their permission to send them emails and tell them to add you to their address books.
+Make sure all your recipients have actually opted-in to receive your emails.

 - Avoid excessive use of trigger words such as “buy”, “clearance”, “discount”, “free”, “no-cost”, or “cash” and more.

 - Keep the email body simple and plain text rather than adding fancy fonts or images and designs.

 - Target the right kind of audience from the start and don’t mislead receivers by using deceptive subject lines.